since the core is simply this synergy, the structures can be quite dynamic inhering in the host biochemistry and not overt

 years ago i had a stomach virus and thinking it was heartburn, i took an alkalinser

 it just about killed me

-the partly sensible doctor i saw recommended freshly squeezed lemon juice and that worked
+the partly sensible doctor i saw recommended neat, freshly squeezed lemon juice which i got from lemons in the garden and that worked

 bad biofilm secretes acid but likes alkaline conditions

 obviously the kidneys being a liquid to tissue interface are another prime target for biofilm, bedwetting will be a symptom of biofilm in the kidneys

 bacterial vaginosis (BV) is a biofilm, it must have stealth since it's non inflammatory article